zerodep/bpmn-middleware/docs/API.md

 **Query:**

-- `autosaveEngineState`: force autosave engine state, any value will do
+- `autosaveEngineState`: force autosave engine state, any value will do, or `false` to disable auto save engine state

 ### `POST (*)?/signal/:token`